-We combined two of our most successful hiking destinations, the Wicklow Mountains and Snowdonia National Park in North Wales, into a spectacular 8-day guided walking experience of two cultures, two histories, and two landscapes.
-This is a great opportunity to observe the differences as well as the similarities between these two ancient Celtic regions and all they have to offer.
+Over a spectacular 8-day guided walking experience, you’ll enjoy two unique cultures, two fascinating histories, and two awe-inspiring landscapes.
+This walking holiday offers a great opportunity to observe the differences — as well as the similarities — between these two ancient Celtic regions and all they have to offer.

 For our time in Wales, we will stay in Betws-y-Coed, (meaning Chapel in the Woods) the town is situated within the Snowdonia National Park.
 This national park is the second largest in the UK with 2,171 protected square kilometres (838 square miles) of oak woodlands, wild flowing rivers, cascading waterfalls, tranquil lakes, rocky mountains, and moorland.